-ACS releases 2017 CRC report, finds nearly 4 million additional patients screened between 2013 to 2015
+ACS releases 2017 CRC report, finds nearly 4 million additional patients screened in 2015

 Despite dramatic reductions in overall colorectal cancer incidence and mortality, striking disparities by age, race, and tumor subsite remain.
 That’s according to the latest edition of Colorectal Cancer Statistics and its companion publication, Colorectal Cancer Facts & Figures, published every three years by the American Cancer Society.